 Parents/guardians may apply to schools of choice as an alternative to having their children attend the neighborhood school (i.e., zoned school).
-When the parent/guardian of a student with a disability

-3 For additional information regarding criteria to determine whether a student requires transportation as a related service, see https://www.cps.edu/globalassets/cps-pages/services-and-supports/special-education/understanding-special-education/cps-policies-and-procedures/odlsstransportationprocedure.pdf chooses to send their child to a school of choice (e.g., magnet school, selective enrollment school, charter school, another school that is not the student's neighborhood school, etc.), it is presumed that the student will not receive transportation as a related service.
+When the parent/guardian of a student with a disability chooses to send his/her child to a school of choice (e.g., magnet school, selective enrollment school, charter school, another school that is not the student's neighborhood school, etc.), it is presumed that the student will not receive transportation as a related service.
 Distance between the home and school of choice, on its own, is not the basis for FAPE-based transportation unless one of the four guidelines or other special circumstances exist (and are documented) supporting the need of an individual student with a disability, as determined by the Section 504 team.